Winter Beet Butternut Squash Salad

 - Build salad: Combine mixed greens, onion, cranberries, and pepitas with beets and butternut squash in a large salad bowl.
 Pour dressing over salad and toss to combine, then serve

 - Tools needed: kitchen knife set, glass baking dish, ceramic baking sheets, glass mixing bowls

 - Prep ahead: roast beets and butternut squash and mix together salad components up to two days ahead of time.
 Add salad dressing before serving.

-- Nutrition: nutrition information calculated with only half of dressing in recipe (you will have leftovers).
-This roasted vegetable salad is completely vegan and is a good source of plant-based protein.
+- Nutrition notes: nutrition information calculated with only half of dressing in recipe (you will have leftovers).
+This roasted vegetable salad is vegan and is a good source of plant-based protein.
 It is also high in fiber and vitamin A.

 UPDATE: This recipe was originally published in November 2018 and was updated for clarity in October 2021.